Visa Processing Fees to Change on September 12, 2014:

 Some citizens of foreign countries are able to visit the U.S without a visa under the Visa Waiver Program.
 Guyana is not a member country of the Visa Waiver Program; therefore, a Guyanese national must apply for a visa to travel to the U.S.

-The Immigrant and Non-Immigrant Visa Units will be closed to the public on the second Friday and fourth Friday of every month.
+The Consular Section of the U.S Embassy will be closed to the public on all Fridays.
 Visa applicants may use the Embassy's Drop Box to submit requested documents.

-Consular services for U.S. citizens will not be affected.
+Only Emergency Consular services for U.S. citizens will be accommodated on Fridays.